ozyo/stb_proteinart/domain-twist/README.md

 -- Output file consists of 6 columns: frame, average angle of 5 subunits, indivudual angles of chain A-E. Frame corresponds to the time of the trajectory, but remember that with gromacs trajectories frame 0 is the pdb file loaded, frame 1 is the 0ns of the trajectory.

+EC-TM_twist_VMD_objects script contains an example of how to visualize the the twist wtih cones.